Gyeeta/gyeeta.github.io/docs/architecture.md

 ## Alert Action Agent {#alert-action-agent}

 The Alert Action Agent is involved in executing the Alert Actions (Notifications) as per the configured Alert rules.

-A single instance of the Alert agent is needed to be installed on a host with Network Connectivity to `shyama`.
-If the Alert Action needs Network connectivity to an external service such as Slack or Pagerduty, the Alert Action Host must have external Network Connectivity as well.
+A single instance of the Alert agent needs to be installed on a host with Network Connectivity to `shyama`.
+If the Alert Action needs
+Network connectivity to an external service such as Slack or Pagerduty, the Alert Action Host must have Internet Connectivity as well.

 **Features :**